jcreinhold/intensity-normalization/tutorials/5min_tutorial.md

 ## Example usage on a directory

 All CLIs for normalization (and preprocessing) can operate on a directory of NIfTI images (either 2D or 3D).
-That is, if you have a directory of images `img_dir` that contains NIfTI (.nii.gz or .nii) images, like so:
+That is, suppose you have a directory of images `img_dir` that contains NIfTI (.nii.gz or .nii) images, like so:

 ```none
 ├── img_dir